dogweather/validated_object/README.md

 ### Writing a self-validating object

 All of the [ActiveModel::Validations](http://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html#method-i-validates) are available, plus a new one, `TypeValidator`.
-All classes can be checked, as well as a pseudo-class `Boolean`.

 ```ruby
 class Dog < ValidatedObject::Base